-- 1) Open the Solinst Firmware Upgrade Utility from the Utilities menu in the main Levelogger Software. - 2) Click the 'Open' button $\checkmark$ , which should open a file dialog asking for the firmware file (\.ssf) to upload.
+- 1) Open the Solinst Firmware Upgrade Utility from the Utilities menu in the main Levelogger Software.
+Select the Com Port that the datalogger is connected to from the drop-down menu. - 2) Click the 'Open' button \checkmark , which should open a file dialog asking for the firmware file (.ssf) to upload.
 Navigate to the directory where the firmware file was saved on your PC, then click on the file and click 'Open'. - 3) Check the 'File Information' box to make sure that the opened file is the right one. - 4) Click the 'Upload Firmware' button , to start the firmware upload process. - 5) If a communication error occurs and is indicated in the 'Datalogger Status' box either before or after the "Verifying Firmware" and "Loading Firmware to Datalogger" messages, then restart the upgrade process. - 6) If, however, a communication error occurs between the "Verifying Firmware" and the "Loading Firmware to Datalogger" messages, then please contact Solinst.
 You will need to give the datalogger Serial Number and explain the exact positioning of the error message.